hslu-ares/ares-parachute-pcb/README.md

     - Red, Yellow, 560 Ohm
     - Green 2.2kOhm

+# To add

+- DIP-Switch to enable/disable Accelerometer I2C connection

 # Ordering

 All components other than JP1, J5, J6 (all of them available in Werkstatt) and C17 (Supercap) are designed to be manufactured placed from JLCPCB.